enh/eh/ioccc28/remarks.md

 * This entry requires Curses.

+* `prog` can view its own source.

 * The source is UTF-8.
 When are `é` `ë` `ê` `è` not same as `e`?

 * This is an update with bug fixes of a previous IOCCC winner, with permission of the author.

-* The `iocccsize(1)` tool only counts bytes, not characters, ie. UTF-8 multibyte characters such that some characters cost 2, 3, or 4 bytes, thus penalising UTF-8 entries.

 * A regression test suite is available on demand.
 The test suite requires `tic(1)` to build the specialised test terminal entry.

 * Original unobfuscated more fully featured source available (search/replace, pipe-filter selection, markers, insert file, edit buffer grows, literal character input).

+* The `iocccsize(1)` tool only counts bytes, not characters, ie. UTF-8 multibyte characters such that some characters cost 2, 3, or 4 bytes, thus penalising UTF-8 entries.

+   > UTF-8 demands equal rights and respect as real characters!
+The dominance of slim ASCII must end!
+We are the UTF-8 People's Front for Freedom, Equality, and Brotherhood (oh that's been used already) - We are the UTF-8 Countless Tourist Defence Farce for One Voice, One World, One Character Set.

 #### Updates